-- Level 1 complaint: triggers a full investigation, following the procedures detailed below. - Level 2 complaint: the statement of complaint and any supporting evidence are stored in a secure and confidential manner with the SIOP Administrative Office, but trigger no investigation.
+• Level 2 complaint: no investigation is triggered, but the statement of complaint and any supporting evidence are stored in a secure and confidential manner with the SIOP Administrative Office.
 However, if the Administrative Office has record of a prior formal complaint against the same alleged offender(s)--or if such a complaint is filed subsequently--the Level 2 complainant(s) will be notified of this fact and asked if they wish to elevate their complaint to Level 1.
 Complainant(s) will have the option of elevating a Level 2 complaint to a Level 1 complaint at any time, requesting a full investigation.
 In cases of multiple individuals filing a single Level 2 complaint, that particular complaint cannot be elevated to Level 1 without the express consent of all complainants (any of those complainants, however, may file their own separate Level 1 complaint).

 Investigation.
-Within fifteen (15) business days following receipt of a Level 1 complaint, SIOP will engage an external consultant (often an attorney) to investigate the claim.
+Within fifteen (15) business days following receipt of a Level 1 complaint, the EAC, Diversity & Inclusion Officer, and Executive Director will convene to review the complaint (first recusing anyone with a conflict of interest prior to full disclosure of the complaint's contents) to ensure that the complaint falls within the scope of this policy.
+If the complaint is outside the scope, the complainant will be informed of this determination.
+If the complaint is determined to fall within the scope of the policy, SIOP will engage an external consultant (often an attorney) to investigate the claim.
 This investigator will be a neutral outside party, not a present or past member of SIOP.